tebeco/alexdarbyshire.com/README.md

 Push image to private repo
 `docker push localhost:5000/alexdarbyshire-site:latest`

+Install Vault and Consul
+- see post 4

+Configure Vault
+- see post 4

 Bring up rest of the resources in deploy
 `sudo k3s kubectl apply -f deploy/.`